Corporate Environmental Responsibility

 Some of our current initiatives include:

-- Ink recycling, including the development of proprietary recycling process
+- Ink recycling, including the development of a proprietary recycling process

 - Incorporating biodegradable inks into our digital printing processes